johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ## Evaluate User Input
 Once the data available in `stdin` have been read into the buffer, it must be evaluated by parsing and tokenization.
 For simplicity, we assume the line is delimited by spaces.
 Parsing the command allows the shell to determine whether the line pertains to a built-in command (e.g. pwd) or a program name.
 Otherwise, an error message is printed to `stderr` informing the user that the command was invalid.
 Our shell has two built-in commands: `exit` and `help`.
 The former terminates the shell process and the latter prints out helpful information for using our shell.

 Since `fgets()` retains the newline character, we need to replace it with a space character to correctly parse the assumed space-delimited command string (i.e. replace last character with a space).
 Once the character has been replaced, we can move onto tokenizing the command string.
 Once again, the use of a while-loop is appropriate.

+The parsing functionaly will be written in the function `parse_cmd()`.
+This function is also responsible for building the `argv` array, a NULL-terminated array of pointers to character strings.
+By convention, the first element of `argv` is the name of the program executable file.
+The remaining elements, if any, are arguments or options for that program (e.g. `/bin/ls -al`).

-This functionaly will be written in the function `parse_cmd()`.
-The prototype and definition are presented below.
+The prototype and definition for `parse_cmd()`are presented below.

 ```c
 /* shell.c */